mbrsagor/covid19/README.md

 - Django 3.0
 - PostgreSQL 12.3

-The following steps will walk you thru installation on a Mac.
+The following steps will walk you through installation on a Mac.
 Linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.
-If you've developed django apps on Windows, you should have little problem getting up and running.
+If you've developed Django apps on Windows, you should have little problem getting up and running.

 ### Create Database

 Create the database by running the following commands in a mysql shell.
-First after installation mysql you may the command: example `psql postgres` then your DB password if need.
+First after installing MySQL, you may use the command: example `psql postgres` then your DB password if needed.

 ```
 create database "covid19";